Program at a Glance

 Mandatory co-operative education will provide students the opportunity to take part in three paid work terms in the industry.
 This will allow students to earn industry experience and sharpen their skill sets.

 View the courses that are planned to be offered every term as of Fall 2022.
 For a list of courses offered in previous semesters, please see this page.

-Click here to see the example course schedule
+Click here to see the standard course schedule

 *details are subject to change

 |Co-op (Industrial or Special Internship)||Co-op (Industrial or Special Internship)||